 We would like to enclose the statement in a

 using directive.
 JetBrains Rider conveniently offers the corresponding predefined template to streamline this operation.
-Pressing Ctrl+Alt+T after selecting this code block opens a drop-down list with available templates:
+Pressing Control+Alt+T after selecting this code block opens a list with available templates:

 To choose the using template, you can do one of the following:

 Click it with the mouse.

 Go down to the corresponding menu item using arrow keys and press Enter.

 usi...when the popup is open.

 Press a key corresponding to the template mnemonic digit, which is shown next to the template.

 We supply the desired disposable resource at the first parameter and press Tab or Enter to complete the hot spot session.
 The caret and selection are moved to the positions specified by the template designer, so that you can continue typing inside the created